Colin Blakely: Television

 A noted Shakespearean actor, Blakely appeared on television as Antony in Antony and Cleopatra (1981), directed by Jonathan Miller as part of the BBC Television Shakespeare series; and as Kent in the 1983 Granada Television version of King Lear which starred Laurence Olivier.
 Other television appearances included Loophole (1981), The Beiderbecke Affair (1985), Operation Julie (1985) and Paradise Postponed (1986).

 Personal life

 Blakely was married to British actress Margaret Whiting for 26 years and had three sons, including twins.

-He died of leukaemia at the peak of his career as a noted character actor, aged 56.
+Death

+Blakely died of leukaemia, aged 56, in London on May 7, 1987.